-Confidentiality within the classroom is an important component of relationships, and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible.
+Confidentiality within the classroom is an important component of relationships, and health education, and teachers are expected to respect the confidentiality of their pupils as much as possible.

 Teachers will, however, alert the headteacher about any suspicions of inappropriate behaviour or potential abuse as per the school's Child Protection and Safeguarding Policy.